ska-telescope/ska-itf-te/README.md

 ## Preparing to SSH to SPFC device

-Before remotely loggin in to the SPFC device using the ssh key, please crete a local ssh public key and add it to your ~/.ssh directory.
+Before remotely loggin in to the SPFC device using the ssh key, please add local ssh keys and it to your ~/.ssh directory using the following steps.

 Login to https://vault.skao.int/ui/ and `sign in with gitlab` button (You need to be logged in to gitlab.com in the same browser already).
 Navigate to secrets/kv/groups/ska-dev/atlas and copy the `SPFC_PRIVATE_KEY` value to a file called `spfc_rsa`